-The standard stock is a sporter in either beech with chequered panels to the pistol grip or walnut featuring chequered panels to the fore end, as well as the pistol grip.
+The standard stock was a sporter style stock in either beech with chequered panels to the pistol grip or walnut, featuring chequered panels to the fore end, as well as the pistol grip.
 The rear of the stock has a Wiking ventilated, rubber butt pad.

-The walnut target stock was introduced in February/March 1987.
-This has an adjustable cheek piece, full depth fore end, a grip with full finger groove and stippling from the pistol grip to the fore end.
+The walnut target stock features an adjustable cheek piece, full depth fore end, a grip with full finger groove and stippling from the pistol grip to the fore end.

 Shamal No. 00001

 As soon as the first Air Arms production PCP rifle left the line it became part of the Air Arms Sales Manager, Bill Sanders, personal collection.